ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/power-bi-faq.md

 Až bude nový konektor k dispozici v červnu 2021, doporučujeme používat stránky rozhraní API na dotazy publikované jako webové služby.

 <!-- 13 -->
 ### Existuje způsob, jak může koncový uživatel vytvořit webovou službu se sloupcem, který je v tabulce Business Central, ale ne na stránce?
-Nebo bude muset vývojář vytvořit vlastní dotaz?

-Zatím ne.
-Ale když bude v červnu 2021 k dispozici nový konektor, vývojář bude moci vytvořit novou stránku rozhraní API, která tento požadavek splní.
+Or will the developer have to create a custom query?

+Ano.
+With the release of the new connector in June 2021, a developer can create a new API page to meet this requirement.

 <!-- 28 -->
 ### Můžu Power BI připojit k databázi Business Central online jen pro čtení?

 Ne.
 Ale tuto funkci máme v našem dlouhodobém plánu.

+### <a name="perms"></a>How do I change or clear the user account I'm currently using to connect to Business Central from Power BI Desktop?

+In Power BI Desktop, do the following steps:

+1. In the File menu, select **Options and settings** > **Data source settings**.
+2. Select **Dynamics Business Central** from the list, then select **Clear permissions** > **Delete**.

+Then next time you connect to Business Central to get data, you'll be asked to sign in.

 ## [Výkon](#tab/performance)